Formation and evolution of the Solar System: Moons

 Jupiter and Saturn have several large moons, such as Io, Europa, Ganymede and Titan, which may have originated from discs around each giant planet in much the same way that the planets formed from the disc around the Sun.
 This origin is indicated by the large sizes of the moons and their proximity to the planet.
-These attributes are impossible to achieve via capture, while the gaseous nature of the primaries also make formation from collision debris unlikely.
+These attributes are impossible to achieve via capture, while the gaseous nature of the primaries also makes formation from collision debris unlikely.
 The outer moons of the giant planets tend to be small and have eccentric orbits with arbitrary inclinations.
 These are the characteristics expected of captured bodies.
-Most such moons orbit in the direction opposite the rotation of their primary.
+Most such moons orbit in the direction opposite to the rotation of their primary.
 The largest irregular moon is Neptune's moon Triton, which is thought to be a captured Kuiper belt object.

 Moons of solid Solar System bodies have been created by both collisions and capture.
 Mars's two small moons, Deimos and Phobos, are thought to be captured asteroids.

-The Earth's Moon is thought to have formed as a result of a single, large head-on collision.
+The Earth's moon is thought to have formed as a result of a single, large head-on collision.

 The impacting object probably had a mass comparable to that of Mars, and the impact probably occurred near the end of the period of giant impacts.
 The collision kicked into orbit some of the impactor's mantle, which then coalesced into the Moon.
-The impact was probably the last in the series of mergers that formed the Earth.
+The impact was probably the last in a series of mergers that formed the Earth.